devo002/devo002.github.io/index.md

 ---
 layout: single
-title: "David Onaiyekan"
+title: ""
 permalink: /
-author_profile: true   # hide the big name card on the left
+author_profile: false   # hide the big name card on the left
 ---

-## Machine Learning & AI Engineer

-I'm a Machine Learning & AI Engineer with a focus on **computer vision**, **generative models**, and **MLOps**.
-I enjoy taking projects from research ideas to stable, production-ready systems.

 ---